How you can help tornado victims - KTVZ

 How you can help tornado victims

-This weekend nearly 30 tornadoes wreaked havoc across Arkansas, Illinois, Kentucky, Missouri, Mississippi and Tennessee.
+Late Friday and early Saturday there were at least 50 tornado reports across Arkansas, Illinois, Indiana, Kentucky, Missouri, Mississippi, Ohio and Tennessee.
 They struck overnight, catching families asleep and unable to prepare.
-At least 70 people are feared dead in Kentucky, with additional deaths in Arkansas and Illinois.
+At least 100 people are feared dead, most in Kentucky.

+“This is the deadliest tornado that we have had.
+I think it is going to be the longest and deadliest tornado event in US history,” Kentucky Gov. Andy Beshear told CNN.
+Governor Beshear has established a Team Western Kentucky Tornado Relief Fund to assist those impacted by the storms.

 The-CNN-Wire